inner_banner_vector abstract graphic

 Direct procurement is a straightforward process that involves obtaining a good or material.
 The supplier will give a substance or item to the business in exchange for a fee.
 The company generally will pay more upfront for direct procurement, as the item’s use factors into the price.

 Competitive bidding is a shopping process in which the business solicits bids from several vendors to compare them and determine which is best for the company.
+This process is essential in energy procurement as it helps businesses secure the most cost-effective and reliable energy supply.
 The supplier reviews each bid and considers whether or not each meets the expenses necessary to make the transaction.

 For example, if the business is a school and the vendor is an electric company, the school would document how much power they need to operate day-to-day functions.
 Then, the electric company would compare those daily totals to what they can provide and estimate the cost.
 This process would start the energy procurement process.